bdunnette/tryton-admin-manual/basic_config.rst

 Installing a Chart of Accounts
 ------------------------------
 Before we go further with installing and configuring modules we are going to create a chart of account.
-Go to: Financial management > Configuration > General account > Create Chart of Account from Template.
+:menuselection:`Financial management --> Configuration --> General account --> Create Chart of Account from Template`

 Double click to start the wizard.

 In the screen Create Chart of Account:

 * Company: Select the organisation for which you create the chart of accounts.